Akbar Hossain (politician): Political career

 Hossain then became actively involved in politics and helped form the United People's Party (UPP) in January 1974.
 He went on to become the vice-president of the UPP.
-In 1977, the UPP merged with the Jatiyatabadi Front, Hossain left and joined Bangladesh National Party (BNP) and played a crucial role in its founding.
+In 1977, the UPP merged with the Jatiyatabadi Front.
+Hossain left and joined the Bangladesh National Party (BNP) and played a crucial role in its founding.
 He was first made special secretary and then held the position of joint secretary general and was one of the vice-presidents of the BNP up until his death.

 In 1978, Hossain was appointed as the minister for petroleum and mineral resources under the government of President Ziaur Rahman.
-Hossain was first elected a member of the Bangladesh Parliament in 1979, he represented the Comilla 8th constituency in the 2nd Jatiyo Sangshad elections, a seat he was re-elected to four times.
+Hossain was first elected a member of the Bangladesh Parliament in 1979.
+He represented the Comilla 8th constituency in the 2nd Jatiyo Sangshad elections, a seat he was re-elected to four times.

-During the military dictatorship of General Hossain Mohammad Ershad, Akbar Hossain was jailed on five separate occasions for coming into conflict with the regime.
+During the military dictatorship of General Hossain Mohammad Ershad, Hossain was jailed on five occasions for coming into conflict with the regime.

-After the ending of the military dictatorship and the election of Khaleda Zia, the country's first female Prime Minister.
-Hossain returned to government as Minister for the Environment and Forests in October 1993.
+After the ending of the military dictatorship and the election of Khaleda Zia, the country's first female prime minister, Hossain returned to government as Minister for the Environment and Forests in October 1993.

-In October 2001, Hossain was appointed Minister for Shipping after the BNP led four-party alliance won the 8th Jatiyo Sangshad elections, with a two-thirds majority and Khaleda Zia became the Prime Minister of Bangladesh for the third time.
+In October 2001, Hossain was appointed Minister for Shipping after the BNP-led four-party alliance won the 8th Jatiyo Sangshad elections, with a two-thirds majority and Khaleda Zia became the Prime Minister of Bangladesh for the third time.
 He died in Dhaka in 2006 following a massive heart attack.